morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 And here is our measure of that dispersion.
 An attempt to predict the FIDE rating of a titled player would result in an average error of roughly 150 ELO, which is way too much to be useful.

 Another thing we can notice is that the best and last ratings of a time control behaved very similarly through all the analysis steps, and they also showcase a very similar RMSE.
 This means they are redundant features and we can therefore get rid of one.
-I will get rid of the all-time best rating columns since for the rest of the project it will be easier to work with current rating.
+I will get rid of the all-time best rating columns since for the rest of the project it will be easier to work with the current rating.

 ### Summary of the data cleaning process

 - Rapid games were dropped
 - Fide ratings below 1000 were transformed into NaN values, equivalent of missing data
 - The all-time best ratings of the players were dropped.
-They were redundant with current rating and not much more accurate anyways.
+They were redundant with current ratings and not much more accurate anyways.
 - The entries from players with too few games in a variant were changed to missing data and the database was flushed of the players with too few of these games.
 Replacing the values with NaNs was useful for this analysis, however I don't want to actually lose these values for later.
 We will therefore still drop the players who played too few games in all variants, but keep the values.

 We will now reapply all these operations on the initial dataset thanks to a fresh all-in-one function, and store that cleaned up dataset in a new table in our MySQL database.